aimen08/ocserv-docker/README.md

-### Not Valid SSL
+### Not needt to Valid SSL

-If you can't create one ( ports 80 and 443 are not available on your server, or you don't have a domain), a fallback script will generate a self-signed certificate for you inside the container.
-The only difference is a ***warning message about the certificate not being trusted*** when logging in.
+ the script will generate a self-signed certificate for you inside the container. so ignore the warning you will get ***warning message about the certificate not being trusted*** when logging in.

 # References